How to Grow Bare Root Perennials

 Tall plants may require some support once they reach full height in the summer.
 They can be tied to canes or plant supports.
 For best results, provide a support for your tall plant to grow through whilst they’re still small as it tends to look more natural and prevents breakages to the stems.

 Some perennials benefit from regular dead-heading during the summer.
 It keeps them looking fresh and encourages the growth of new flowers.
-Look out for dead flowers on plants such as Astrantia, Peony and Hemerocallis, and snip them off as and when you see them.
+Look out for dead flowers on plants and snip them off as and when you see them.

 Once your perennial has stopped flowering in the autumn, use secateurs to cut the stems down to 1” above the soil surface, or cut back in early spring.
 Remember to mark where your plant is growing if you can’t see it afterwards.
 Providing it had a successful first season, it will grow back the following summer.